glides/CertifEye/README.md

    - Update SMTP settings in `config.yaml`.
    - Uncomment the `send_alert` line in `certifeye.py` to enable email notifications when potential abuse is detected.

 ---

-## Notes on Detection

-- **Anomaly Scores**:

-  - In **unsupervised** mode, the model outputs anomaly scores instead of probabilities.
-Higher scores indicate a higher likelihood of anomalies.
-  - The `abuse_prob` value in notifications represents the anomaly score.

-- **Hybrid Approach**:

-  - Combining supervised and unsupervised methods can enhance detection capabilities by leveraging both labeled data and anomaly detection techniques.
-  - In **hybrid** mode, the supervised model will be trained on known abuse cases (if provided), while the unsupervised model will detect novel anomalies.

-- **Alerts**:

-  - Alerts will include the anomaly score or probability to help you assess the severity of the detected anomalies or potential abuses.

----

-## Sample Data

-A sample dataset (`sample_ca_logs.csv`) is provided in the `SampleData` directory for testing and demonstration purposes.
-This dataset includes both normal and abuse cases to help you understand how CertifEye processes and detects potential abuses.

-**Note:** The sample data is fictional.
-In practice, you should use your own CA logs for accurate detection.

----